flyme2bluemoon/flyme2bluemoon.github.io/README.md

 ## Build instructions

 To run a development server.
+This will become available at http://localhost:8000
 ```sh
 npm run develop
 ```